CP Violation in the $B_s^0$ system: Model independent constraints on new physics

 Now a comparison of experimental numbers and SM predictions can be used to obtain the bounds on the complex parameter $\Delta_s$.
 If there is no new physics present, the comparison should result in $\Delta_s= 1 + 0 \times i$.
 For a specific new physics model the parameter $\Delta_s$ can also be explicitly calculated in dependence on the new physics parameters $x,y,...$.
 One gets

 General model-independent investigations, using the above introduced notation, were done e.g. in \cite{Lenz:2006hd,Lenz:2010gu,Lenz:2012az} and \cite{Charles:2013aka,Charles:2015gya}.
 Below we discuss different approaches.
 Early investigations actually pointed towards large deviations from the SM.
 Unfortunately more data brought the extracted value for $\Delta_s$ in perfect agreement with the SM.
-The most recent result of such a investigation is depicted in Fig.\ref{NPmixing}\footnote{These plots are taken from the CKMfitter web-page (see \cite{Charles:2004jd}).}.
+The most recent result of such a investigation is depicted in Fig.~\ref{NPmixing}\footnote{These plots are taken from the CKMfitter web-page (Summer 2014 - see \cite{Charles:2004jd}).}.
 For completeness we show also the result for the $B_d^0$-system.

 The constraint from the mass difference, Eq.(\ref{DeltaMsNP}), is denoted by the orange ring.
 The finite size of the ring is mostly due to the theory uncertainty of $\Delta M_q$.
 In the case of $\Bd$ mesons we have two rings, due to two different values for the CKM parameters $\rho$ and $\eta$ in the CKM-fit.
 The purple region stems from the measurement of the phase $\phi_s$.
 According to Eq.(\ref{phisNP}) this constrains also $\phi_s^\Delta$.
 Here one has to keep in mind that this assumes no sizable SM penguins and also no new physics penguins.
-The dark-grey area stems from the semi-leptonic asymmetries.
+The dark-grey area stems from the semileptonic asymmetries.
 Here we are currently limited by the experimental precision.
+The overlap region of all experimental bounds is plotted in red.
 All in all we find in both mixing systems a perfect agreement with the SM, but there is still some sizable space (of the order of $10 \%$ in $|\Delta_q|$ and several degrees in the phase $\phi_s^\Delta$) for new physics effects in $B_d^0$ and $\Bs$ mixing.
-It is entertaining and may be instructive - in the view of the currently discussed deviations of experiment and SM - to show the corresponding plots from 2010 (\cite{Lenz:2010gu}) in Fig. \ref{NPmixing2}.
+It is entertaining and may be instructive - in the view of the currently discussed deviations of experiment and SM - to show the corresponding plots from 2010 \cite{Lenz:2010gu} in Fig.~\ref{NPmixing2}.

-Here a quite clear hint for new physics effects can be seen, actually in both mixing systems, which unfortunately vanished completely in the last years. \\ Similar investigations had been performed by the UTfit group (see e.g. the web-update of \cite{Bevan:2013kaa,Bona:2006sa,Bona:2007vi}.
+Here a quite clear hint for new physics effects can be seen, actually in both mixing systems, which unfortunately vanished completely in the last years. \\ Similar investigations had been performed by \cite{Fox:2007in} and the UTfit group (see e.g. the web-update of \cite{Bevan:2013kaa,Bona:2006sa,Bona:2007vi}.
 In their notation one has

 Having only two parameters $C_{\Bs}$ and $ \phi_{\Bs}$ for parameterising new physics effects in $\Bs$ mixing corresponds to making the same assumptions as above: no new physics effects in $\Gamma_{12}^s$ and neglecting penguins.
 Investigating all available mixing observables UFfit finds the following preferred parameter ranges